Archaeological Museum of Asturias: Prehistoric Times

 Archaeological investigations have revealed the subsistence strategies (hunting, fishing and foraging) and technical advances in the manufacture of tools of the prehistoric people who occupied caves and shelters near rivers.
 Of particular note is the presentation of the world of the Neanderthals, provided by the latest discoveries in the Asturian cave of El Sidrón.
 The enigmatic universe of the different mindsets finds its most eloquent expression in Paleolithic parietal art and furniture.
 In Asturias, images of great beauty are to be found in nearly fifty caves, where our remotest ancestors carved or painted animals, symbols and summary representations of the human body.

-Neolithic Metal Ages
+Neolithic to Metal Ages

 From the Neolithic up through the Bronze Age, a drastic cultural change occurred as compared to the traditional way of life of Paleolithic societies.
 The people that populated our region about 4,500 years ago felled forests, cleared the first fields for crops and opened up areas of pasture land for raising animals.
 Megaliths, with their ritualistic and territorial significance, became a part of the Asturian landscape as a reflection of the complex new agricultural society.
 The intensive exploitation of copper mines and the expansion of the metallurgical phenomenon led to the development of increasingly complex societies.
 During this period, Asturias began its long history as a mining region.